Medieval monk directing choir

 Beyond that, however, I no longer believe there is one single “correct” performance practice that all must follow under some quasi‑dogmatic obligation.

 At the same time, while I don’t think we should be obsessively chasing an unreal, finally unattainable ideal of “perfect historical authenticity,” I also don’t advocate a free‑for‑all, “do whatever you want” approach either.
-For me, I think we can be both genuinely grounded in tradition—using what we can really know from medieval sources—while also being honest about who we are today.
+For me, I think we can be both genuinely grounded in tradition—using what we can really know from medieval sources—while also being honest about the limitations of those sources, our interpretations of them, and who we are today.

 How I View Different Schools of Interpretation Today